June 9, 2019: Walter Dundervill & Iki Nakagawa; Jeremy Nelson & Luis Lara Malvacías; Shorties

 Sundays on Broadway and co-curators Emily Climer & Cathy Weis present a shared evening of performances with Walter Dundervill & Iki Nakagawa, Jeremy Nelson & Luis Lara Malvacías, and the return of Shorties.

-Walter Dundervill will present an excerpt of new work with video artist Iki Nakagawa.
+Walter Dundervill and Iki Nakagawa are making a dance video with performers.
+They will present an excerpt of the video while shooting a live performance with Lily Gold, Jennifer Kjos, and Athena Malloy for inclusion in the final video.
 Their collaboration explores different ways in which the creation of live performance and the documentation of live performance can work together to produce an independent work of art.
-In the midst of making a dance film, they found their interest shifting from the creation of a cinematic product to one in which the process itself is the performance.

 In I (as in "imprint" and "in print"), through written, spoken, and embodied language, Jeremy Nelson and Luis Lara Malvacías delve into memories of past, present, and future using the stage as a large surface or open canvas to be transformed.
 I is the seventh work in a series of highly structured improvisational duets: From A to Z. Taking each piece’s title from a different letter of the alphabet, the project focuses on many aspects of time, and uses signposts and issues connected with life and aging as a framework for these explorations.

 During the Fall 2018 season, when there was a last-minute cancellation, Cathy Weis and other curators desperately called on friends to perform in a group improvisational structure.
 It was such a roaring success that they decided to close out the spring season by doing it again.
 Shorties is a flurry of micro-dances—one- to-two minute improvisations—performed in quick succession by ten performers.
-This season’s participants are: Emily Climer, Douglas Dunn, Christine Elmo, Patrick Gallagher, Maddie Irmen, Fumi Kikuchi, Jon Kinzel, Jennifer Miller, Wendy Perron, Vicky Shick, and Cathy Weis.
+This season's participants are: Emily Climer, Patrick Gallagher, Maddie Irmen, Eva Karzcag, Jon Kinzel, Jennifer Miller, Wendy Perron, Vicky Shick, and Cathy Weis.

 Who says we can’t make a silk purse out of a sow’s ear?